KF Dardana

 KF Dardana (Klubi Futbollistik Dardana) was a professional football club from Kosovo which last competed in the First League.
 The club was based in Kamenicë/Dardana.
 Their home ground was the Agush Isufi Stadium which has a seating capacity of 1,000.
+The merger of Vushtrria and KF Dardana is called KF Dardana 10.
+Its full name is Klub Futbollistik Dardana 10.